 So if you have children or families with children coming plan ahead with organising separate areas.

-3. Talk with your guests before they come and put some ground rules in place.
-This is especially important when you have a dog that jumps all over people when they arrive.
+Talk with your guests before they come and put some ground rules in place.
+This is especially important when you have a dog that jumps all over people or goes crazy when they arrive.